siralbert/system-auto-updating-catalog-info/README.md

 This project utilizes unit testing to make the code easier to use, modify, or improve and apply the code for their own purposes.

+*Requires the following infrastructure services:
-*Requires an SMTP server for sending out emails.
+ 1) An SMTP server for sending out emails.
-*Also, requires a web server to host the catalog information.
+ 2) A web server to host the catalog information
+ 3) An API for script to interact with the web server